latitude-dev/latitude/CONTRIBUTING.md

 1. `cd` to the root of the monorepo
 2. `pnpm changeset`
 3. Follow the steps in the CLI to add some change notes:
     1. Bump the packages that have changed (use space bar to select/deselect packages)
     2. Most things are patch changes, not major or minor patch bumps
     3. Unless you're making changes that will break someone's project, or change it in a really unexpected way, just do a patch release
 4. Commit the release notes to your branch so they'll be included as part of the PR
     1. the file will be called three random words like `wild-eggs-drive.md`

+### Release process

+We publish Latitude packages on npmjs.com and GitHub, using [semantic versioning](https://semver.org/) to manage our package versions.

+There are two types of publications: `latest`, representing stable versions, and `next`, for pre-release versions.

+#### How to Do Pre-releases

+Our [pre-release.yml](./.github/workflow/pre-release.yml) CI workflow automatically publishes to the `next` distribution tag on npmjs.com when changes are merged into the `next` branch.
+To make a pre-release, follow these steps:

+1. Switch to the `next` branch and run `git rebase main` to ensure it's up to date with the latest package versions.
+2. Branch off `next` for your changes.
+3. Create a changeset for your modifications using `pnpm changeset pre next`.
+The `next` tag specifies that this version will be published on npmjs.com.
+4. Open a pull request on GitHub targeting the `next` branch.

+Once the pull request is merged, the CI will generate a PR with the changesets.
+Eventually, someone with permissions will merge this PR into `dev`, triggering the publication of a pre-release.

+#### How to Do Releases

+Our [release.yml](./.github/workflow/release.yml) CI workflow publishes to the `latest` distribution tag on npmjs.com (the default) when changes are merged into the `main` branch.
+To make a release, you should:

+1. Create a new branch from `main` for your updates.
+2. Generate a changeset for your changes using `pnpm changeset add`.
+3. Submit a pull request on GitHub directed at the `main` branch.

+Following the merge of your pull request, the CI workflow will produce a PR containing the changesets.
+Eventually, an authorized individual will merge this PR into `main`, resulting in the release being published.

 Again, thank you for your contribution to Latitude! ❤️